All Souls Procession All Souls Procession

 Be high, drunk, or in anyone else’s space in a way that makes them feel uncomfortable.

-This event should be safe to bring a newborn infant to or your dear aging grandmother.
-What allows the magic to happen is for everyone to feel safe.
-It is your job to create this kind of space.
+This event should be safe enough to bring your newborn infant or your dear aging grandmother.
+What allows the magic to happen is for everyone to feel safe and it is your job to create this kind of space.

 The moment we require help from police or any other authority to make sure that happens, we have lost something truly precious.